SEPTA: Regional rail

-All of SEPTA's buses are fully accessible under the requirements of the Americans with Disabilities Act (ADA).
-As of February 2022, about 46% of its subway and commuter rail stations combined are ADA-compliant, which is the second-lowest accessibility rate for rail stops in the country (the New York City Subway, at 28% as of September 2021, has the lowest in the nation).
-The trolleys themselves, meanwhile, are fully inaccessible, meaning that no trolley stop can possibly be compliant with the ADA.
-SEPTA was sued successfully over its lack of accessibility back in 2009.

-Divisions
+Operational divisions

 SEPTA has three major operating divisions: City Transit, Suburban, and Regional Rail.
 These divisions reflect the different transit and railroad operations that SEPTA has assumed.
-SEPTA also offers CCT Connect paratransit ⎌service.
+SEPTA also offers Access (formerly CCT Connect) paratransit service.

 City Transit Division

 The City Transit Division operates routes mostly within Philadelphia, including buses, subway–surface trolleys, one surface trolley line, the Market–Frankford Line, and the Broad Street Line.
 SEPTA City Transit Division surface routes include bus and trackless trolley lines.
 Some city division routes extend into Delaware, Montgomery, and Bucks counties.
 This division is the descendant of the Philadelphia Transportation Company.
 Aside from the two heavy rail lines, the City Transit Division has eight operating depots in this division: five of these depots only operate buses, one is a mixed bus/trackless trolley depot, one is a mixed bus/streetcar depot and one is a streetcar-only facility.

 Suburban Division

 Victory District

-The Victory District operates suburban bus and trolley (or light rail) routes that are based at 69th Street Transportation Center in Upper Darby in Delaware County.
-Its light rail routes comprise the Norristown High Speed Line (Route 100) that runs from 69th Street Transportation Center to Norristown Transportation Center and the SEPTA Surface Media and Sharon Hill Trolley Lines (Routes 101 and 102).
+The Victory District operates suburban bus and trolley or rail routes that are based at 69th Street Transportation Center in Upper Darby in Delaware County.
+Its rail routes comprise the Norristown High Speed Line (Route 100) that runs from 69th Street Transportation Center to Norristown Transportation Center and the Media–Sharon Hill Line (Routes 101 and 102).
 This district is the descendant of the Philadelphia Suburban Transportation Company, also known as the Red Arrow Lines.
-Some residents of the Victory District operating area still refer to this district as the "Red Arrow Division."
+Some residents of the Victory District operating area still refer to this district as the "Red Arrow Division".